-- Core Facility of Cell Imaging & Ultrastructure Research.
+Core Facility for Cell Imaging & Ultrastructure Research.

 MEC focuses on the analysis of fundamental processes that generate and drive biodiversity and on its role in fundamental ecosystem functions.
-The programme offers access to a wide range of methods and approaches, from field surveys to lab experiments, using state-of-the-art technology in stable isotope and element analysis, metagenomics, transcriptomics, proteomics, metabolomics, environmental genetics, light and electron microscopy, statistical data analysis, and modelling.
+The program offers access to a wide range of methods and approaches, from field surveys to lab experiments, using state-of-the-art technology in stable isotope and element analysis, metagenomics, transcriptomics, proteomics, metabolomics, environmental genetics, light and electron microscopy, statistical data analysis, and modeling.

-Ecology and Ecosystems (MEC) is a programme that emphasises understanding of the biological controls and dimensions of ecosystems.
-To achieve these goals, approaches rooted in life sciences are combined with application of chemical, statistical and geographical methodology.
+Ecology and Ecosystems (MEC) is a program that emphasizes understanding of the biological controls and dimensions of ecosystems.
+To achieve these goals, approaches rooted in life sciences are combined with an application of the chemical, statistical and geographical methodology.

-The master programme comprises 120 ECTS credits.
+The master program comprises 120 ECTS credits.
 This is equivalent to a period of four semesters.

-The MEC programme is completed with a Master of Science thesis and a public oral defence.
+The MEC program is completed with a Master of Science thesis and a public oral defense.